ortus-docs/elixir-docs/running_elixir.md

 }
 ```

-Then from the terminal you can run `npm run [scriptName]` to run the associated script.
+Then from the terminal you can run `npm run [scriptName for this example either dev, watch or prod]` to run the associated script.